Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.08 Javascript Expressions in JSX Practice/README.md

 Now, to get the current year, we call `currentDate.getFullYear()`.
 Since this is a method, we must include parentheses to invoke it.

 This returns the current year, such as 2019.

+## Inserting the Dynamic Year into JSX

+Instead of logging the year, we insert it into our paragraph element.
+When the date changes, for example to 2022, the year displayed will update automatically because it is dynamically calculated based on the current date.